Exotic Lizards in Central Florida

 The tegus have the potential to compete with and prey on Florida’s native wildlife and threatened species.
 They are very resilient creatures who can survive temperatures as low as 35 degrees and reproduce quickly, laying up to 35 eggs per year.
 Because of this, the FWC has high concerns about their environmental, economic, and social effects.

 Please report these species when you see them!
 This helps us understand their current population level and range.

 To report sightings of nonnative species, visit the Early Detection and Distribution Mapping System’s (EDDMapS) webpage and follow these steps:

 - Using the toolbar on the EDDMapS homepage, click “Report Sightings”.

 - Select the location of the invasive species that you are reporting.

 - Choose which type of species that you are reporting (plants, insects, diseases, or wildlife)

 - Complete the report form and upload any images that you may have when prompted.
+Photos of the species in question are very important, to add credibility to your reports.
+These images will be verified for identification and, if needed, the identified species will be updated for accuracy by experts.
 You can also add any additional information that may be helpful at the bottom portion of the form.